 As part of a unique team that develops solutions to reduce the risk of hospital-acquired conditions, I work side by side with engineers to help bring the voice of the clinician and patients into the product development process.
 I also help in educating and building confidence that our products are built into healthcare workflow and will make a huge impact on clinicians and patients.

 Nurse-led innovation is at the core of what we do.
-We utilize nursing feedback at all stages of our product development process.
-From gaining insights from bedside clinicians to focus groups that help give us feedback on problem areas and ways to solve them, we value the voice of nurses because we know without their partnership, we couldn’t provide the simple interventions that led to extraordinary outcomes.
+We utilise nursing feedback at all stages of our product development process.
+From gaining insights from bedside clinicians to focus groups that help give us feedback on problem areas and ways to solve them, we value the voices of nurses because we know that without their partnership, we couldn’t provide the simple interventions that led to extraordinary outcomes.
 One of the greatest achievements a company like Stryker can do to make healthcare better in the easiest and most gratifying way is to partner with our clinicians and facilities.”

 “For three years I was a MedSurg nurse and for five years I was a clinical consultant for Stryker.
 Recently I joined the Acute Care team, where we develop products that help prevent skin injury, patient falls and caregiver injuries.

 The greatest insights I bring to my role are those acquired from my time at the bedside.
 Having that firsthand knowledge of what our caregivers are experiencing and seeing is invaluable.
 I'm able to take those insights into any area of my role; into developing a new product, into in-servicing on a product, into an educational flyer for staff to read, or into presentations to leadership on quality initiatives.